 It is occasionally though that any REO must be a steal and an opportunity for easy money.
 This just isn't true.
 You have to be very careful about buying a REO if your intent is to make money off of it.
 While it's true that the bank is typically anxious to sell it soon, they are also strongly encouraged to get as much as they can for it.
 When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
 There are bargains with potential to make money, and many people do very well buying foreclosures.
 But there are also many REO's that are not good buys and may not be money makers.

 Time to make an offer?

-Most banks have a REO department that you'll work with when buying a REO property from them.
-Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for accepting offers.
-Since banks almost always sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.
+Most lenders have a REO department that you'll work with when buying a REO property from them.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for receiving offers.
+Since banks most commonly sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unknown damage and retract the offer if you find it.